h15200/notes/docker-and-k8.md

 ## Dockerfile

-- To define a docker image, we create a text file called Dockerfile, and execute with `docker build` How to add a new layer to an existing image inside a dockerfile
+- To define a docker image, we create a text file called Dockerfile, and execute with `docker build` How to add a new layer to an existing image inside a Dockerfile

 ```
 FROM node:10.15